Tax Guide for Self-Employed Tilers: CIS, Expenses & Refunds

 VAT Threshold

 With day rates of £150–£300, experienced tilers working steadily can approach the £90,000 VAT threshold (2025/26) — especially those supplying tiles alongside labour.
 At £250/day for 48 weeks, that's £60,000 from labour alone.
 Add material supply and your turnover climbs quickly.
 Monitor your rolling 12-month total, based on turnover not profit.
+If you supply tiles, adhesive, or grout for the job, split materials from labour on your invoices — CIS only applies to the labour portion.

 This guide is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules change frequently.
 Always verify current requirements on GOV.UK or consult a qualified accountant for your specific situation.